Users are generally not permitted to have administrative rights on NDSU CoE equipment.

 Minimum requirements for new Hardware

-Newly acquired hardware that is to be configured and supported by the NDSU College of Engineering and Architecture Technical Support Department must meet minimum levels of performance and compatibility.
+Newly acquired hardware that is to be configured and supported by the NDSU College of Engineering Technical Support Department must meet minimum levels of performance and compatibility.

 While there are always bargains to be found at discount stores and online retailers, you will get what you pay for.
 These low-end machines use surplus parts and include home versions of software and drivers, many times, drivers are not even available for Windows XP Pro, which is still our required operating system.
 They usually include older, slower processors and memory, off brand motherboards and proprietary designs that require replacement parts to be purchased from the original company.
 They will usually not meet the recommended standards for many software packages used within the college.